arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 "Go off now, I'll be back in a decade or two," she told Naiadryl, who understood.
 He gave her a big giant hug, and scurried toward Alethea, and gave her palm a small squeeze as well.
 Then Alethea watched as Naiadryl ascended a particularly long set of crystal stairs with ease.
 There was a rainbow-streaked waterfall halfway up.
 Naiadryl stopped at the edge of a stair, jumped off and gently flew towards the flowing water, and started playing and splashing around in the water flowing down.

-Ildris and Alethea got up and walked towards a portal on their platform.
+Rhylandor and Alethea got up and walked towards a portal on their platform.
 Alethea scooped up snow off a tree's leaf, and held it in her mouth, feeling its crisp crunchy coolness for a while, before swallowing the snow.
 They were heading to another hexagonal block where there was a portal to Earth.

 They stepped through the circular portal, and stepped out the other side.
 A cobblestone path led down to a town square.
 There was some tall spirally cylindrical towers scattered about the woods nearby.
 A few eldila were walking around, some flying in the air, and some sitting on tree branch or on the ground.